Cameroon888/Cameroon888.github.io/contact.md

 navbar: 4
 ---

-If you'd like to get in contact or ask me something about my work, you can email me at this address: [cameron@beamishfilms.co.uk](mailto:cameron@beamishfilms.co.uk)
+If you'd like to get in contact, you can email me at this address: [cameron@beamishfilms.co.uk](mailto:cameron@beamishfilms.co.uk)

-Or, because emails can be a bit nerve-wracking, you can always dm me on Instagram [@cameron.makin](https://www.instagram.com/cameron.makin/)
+Or, you can always dm me on Instagram [@cameron.makin](https://www.instagram.com/cameron.makin/)

 Yours,